confucianfighter/mamba-2.8b-hf-breakdown/README.md

 This model is efficient and compressive.

 The convolution seems to be doing something very similar to the pattern matching in the attention heads of the transformer.
 The transformer uses the entire context and so can take the dot product horizontally whereas mamba is using a compressed context and takes the dot product vertically.
-So this may not be acting like a typical convolution.
+So this may not be acting like a typical convolution because it's over compressed states and you want more than just mathematical pattern matching.
 It's miraculous they can compress so much over a depth of 4.
-Perhaps by increasing the depth we could get a quadratic return in capturing long range dependencies.

-Another possibility is to both increase the depth and also do something similar to the softmax activation on either the columns or rows of the conv, pass the normal conv output forward, but apply that softmax as the gating weights (z).
+However, I can't help but think that by increasing the depth we could get a quadratic return in capturing long range dependencies and a much better return on the compression strategy.

-But I'm new to ML.
-So maybe there are some mathematical gotchas here.
-Like maybe The gradient wouldn't be smooth enough.
+Another possibility is to both increase the depth and also do something similar to the softmax activation on either the columns or rows of the conv, pass the conv output forward as is, but apply that softmax as the gating weights (z).
+If softmax is too sharp in this scenario, perhaps softplus.

 ### Here's the config.
 It can also be found in models/mamba_2.8b_hf_config.json in this repo:
 ```json